xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [05/2026] Invited to give a talk at University Paris-Saclay.

-[04/2026] I have joined the UKRI AIRR User Advisory Group (UAG) as a core member.
+[04/2026] I have joined the DSIT/UKRI AIRR User Advisory Group (UAG) as a core member.

 [04/2026] Invited to give a talk at Yanshan University.